 A dative covalent bond (also known as a coordinate covalent bond) is a description of covalent bonding between two atoms in which both electrons shared in the bond come from the same atom.
 This happens when a Lewis base (an electron donor) donates a pair of electrons to a Lewis acid (an electron acceptor).
-Lewis acids and bases will be discussed in section 8.1 in chapter 8.
+Lewis acids and bases will be discussed in Section 8.1 in Chapter 8.

-One example of a molecule that contains a dative covalent bond is the ammonium ion $(NH_4^+)$ shown in the figure below.
-The hydrogen ion $H^+$ does not contain any electrons, and therefore the electrons that are in the bond that forms between this ion and the nitrogen atom, come only from the nitrogen.
+One example of a molecule that contains a dative covalent bond is the ammonium ion (NH_4^+) shown in the figure below.
+The hydrogen ion H^+ does not contain any electrons, and therefore the electrons that are in the bond that forms between this ion and the nitrogen atom, come only from the nitrogen.

-Exercise: Atomic bonding and Lewis notation

 - 1. Represent each of the following atoms using Lewis notation:

 - (a) beryllium

 - (b) calcium

 - (c) lithium

 - 2. Represent each of the following molecules using Lewis notation:

 - (a) bromine gas (Br2)

-- (b) carbon dioxide $(CO_2)$
+- (b) carbon dioxide (CO2)

-- 3. Which of the two molecules listed above contains a double bond?
+Which of these two molecules contains a double bond?

-- 4. Two chemical reactions are described below.

-- nitrogen and hydrogen react to form NH3

-- $\bullet\,$ carbon and hydrogen bond to form a molecule of ${\rm CH}4$
+- 3. Two chemical reactions are described below. - nitrogen and hydrogen react to form NH3 - carbon and hydrogen bond to form a molecule of CH4

-- For each reaction, give:
+For each reaction, give:

-- (a) the valency of each of the atoms involved in the reaction

-- (b) the Lewis structure of the product that is formed

-- (c) the chemical formula of the product

-- (d) the name of the product

-- 5. A chemical compound has the following Lewis notation:
+- (a) the valency of each of the atoms involved in the reaction - (b) the Lewis structure of the product that is formed - (c) the chemical formula of the product - (d) the name of the product - 4.
+A chemical compound has the following Lewis notation:

-- (a) How many valence electrons does element Y have? - (b) What is the valency of element Y? - (c) What is the valency of element X? - (d) How many covalent bonds are in the molecule? - (e) Suggest a name for the elements X and Y.
+- (a) How many valence electrons does element Y have? - (b) What is the valency of element Y?

+- (c) What is the valency of element X?

+- (d) How many covalent bonds are in the molecule?

+- (e) Suggest a name for the elements X and Y.

+- (A+) More practice

+- video solutions

+- ? or help at www.everythingscience.co.za